narnia1991/express-react-spa/README.md

 You just need to create files in the frontend/Sections folder and the server will be the one to load it for you.

-filenames in the Sections directory must adhere to the format `1_section.js`
+filenames in the Sections directory must adhere to the format `1_section.js`.

-start with a number (this will sort the sections in the order that you like) separate using `_` filename must be the same as the classname a template is provided in creating sections
+start with a number (this will sort the sections in the order that you like). separate using `_`. filename must be the same as the classname. a template is provided in creating sections.

-styles are found in the App.css
+styles are found in the App.css.

-run the server and the frontend to start the application
+run the server and the frontend to start the application.

 enjoy!

-//TODO
+//TODO.
--responsive layout
+-responsive layout.
--CMS
+-CMS.
--access props through lazyloading
+-access props through lazyloading.